-Another mistake that can lead to equally inaccurate or incomplete data is choosing questions that have multiple parts.
-For instance, a question like, "How would you rate your experience buying from us, and would you recommend us to others?" can be confusing to customers.
-They might forget to answer one or select an answer that is only an appropriate response to one of the two questions.
+A common mistake that can lead to inaccurate or incomplete data is choosing questions that have multiple parts.
+For example, a question like “How would you rate your experience buying from us, and would you recommend us to others?” asks too much in one question and also doesn't allow you to receive responses for both questions.

 6. Your survey is too short or long.

-However, a survey that is too short can also be ineffective.
-More customers may fill out a survey that only has three questions, but will you really make any profitable observations from those three questions?
+On the other hand, a short survey can also be ineffective if you don’t ask enough questions to make profitable observations.
 If you’re going to invest the time to design a survey, you want it to be as resourceful as possible.
-Find a solid harmony and create a survey that won’t take off a year on your customers' lives, but will still help you answer your research question.
+Find a solid harmony and create a survey that won’t bore your customers but will still help you answer your research question.

 7. Your questions include a bias.

-Yes, you want your customers to gush over the amazing experiences they had with you, but you want that to be the truth in their own words.
-Trying to sway your customers one way or another can result in inaccuracy.
-For instance, asking, “How great is it when your customer support rep answers your question in under 10 minutes?” is an example of a leading question that immediately causes the customer to view immediate customer support as a positive thing.
+You want your customers to gush over their amazing experiences with you, but you want that to be the truth in their own words.
+For example, asking, “How great is it when your customer support rep answers your question in under 10 minutes?” is a leading question that can prime the customer into thinking immediate customer support is a positive thing.

-Instead, you might phrase the question as, “How important would you rate immediate customer support to be?"
-This lets the customer determine their response based on their genuine opinion on the matter, rather than trying to buy into what your company wants or feeling pressured to answer positively.
+Instead, you can phrase that question as, “How important would you rate immediate customer support?”
+This lets the customer determine their response based on their desires rather than falling under pressure to say what your company wants to hear.

-8. Your questions make assumptions about the customers.
+8. Your questions make assumptions about the participants.

 9. You force your customers to take the survey.

-Once you create a customer satisfaction survey, it's natural to send it in your email newsletter, post it on your website and social media, and publish it on your blog.
-However, attacking them daily with requests to fill out the survey might make them uncomfortable.
-You have to accept that some -- or even many -- of your customers will not fill out your survey, no matter how easy and simple it is or how many incentives you provide.
+It’s natural for you to want to send customer satisfaction surveys in your newsletters, share it on your website and social media, and publish it on your blog.
+However, customers don’t want to be hounded to fill out your survey, which can drive them away.
+Instead, you have to accept that some — or even many — of your customers won’t fill out your survey, no matter how easy it is to do so.